milankl/BernoulliMap/README.md

 Float32 + stochastic rounding, or Posit32 (despite slightly less sharp).
 Float32 resembles the structure, but appears washed-out as the invariant measures are not as discrete and errors prevail (Fig. 3).
 The collapse of the attractor, as shown for β=2 in Fig. 1, should therefore be regarded more as a special case due to the vanishing rounding errors.
-In general, the Bernoulli map was found to be subject to similar rounding errors as observed in many other systems which reduce with higher precision.
+However, the bifurction diagram as results from Float16 arithmetic shows discrepancies, such that 16-bit arithmetic were not found to be sufficient to preserve the invariant measure of the system.

 ![bifurcation](plots/bifurcation.png?raw=true "Bifurcation")